justinsong1608/justinsong1608/README.md

 I'm a software engineer.
 I have a strong love for creating applications and writing code.
 As a lifelong learner, I'm always looking for new ways to improve my technical skills and stay up-to-date with the latest trends in the industry.

 I'm constantly seeking out new challenges and opportunities to grow, and I'm excited about the prospect of collaborating with like-minded individuals and organizations.
-When I'm not coding, you can find me exploring the outdoors, playing sports of all kind, or practicing my coding skills.
+When I'm not coding, you can find me exploring the outdoors, playing sports of all kind, or traveling.

 ### LinkedIn